 Learn how to shoot the basketball using the "L position" and the "T-Ball position".
 These techniques are fundamental for making three point shots and free throws.
 Great drills for inexperienced or junior players.

 This is great for coaches or players who want to improve their knowledge and understanding of passing and catching in basketball.
 Coach Kirby Schepp makes it easy for even beginners who are just learning this great sport.
 He explains it, his players demonstrate it, and a drill is shown so you can practice it on your own.

 This video explains the role of the center basketball position and what a center player should look like and act like.

 This DVD was created to assist in focusing the spirit and intent of the rules as well as an aid to the training of all involved in FIBA basketball including: coaches, players and referees.
-In this video learn how to officiate when an unsportsmanlike foul is committed (aka technical foul).
+In this video learn how to officiate when a player commits a charge or a block.

 Nasty defender Bruce Bowen teaches you how to defend a player or in his case, superstars like Lebron James or Kobe Bryant.
 This is key to defensive plays.
 Man-to-man can be a full contact and aggressive way to play.
 You got to be quick on your feet and ready to get in the offense's face.
 Don't let the shot go off.
 It is your responsibility to beat them on every play.

 Michael Jordan explains how to take your mind off of the game of basketball.
 You can listen to music, but try to relax.
 You have to challenge yourself to play a perfect game.

 Playing in the paint… what does it mean exactly?
 Inside the paint means close up to the rim, in the area below the hoop that is actually painted a different color than the rest of the basketball court.
 This video will show young players and coaches how to effectively play inside the paint, with drills for layups, rebounding and more.
 This is the roughest and most dangerous part of the game, so knowing the best defense and offense is key to winning.